Partner With Us

 Applicants must meet the following criteria:

-Be enrolled in a recognized primary school in Jamaica
+- Be a Jamaican national enrolled in a recognized primary school and transitioning to high school

-(Priority may be given to students in disaster-affected or underserved communities.)
+Priority may be given to students from underserved or disaster-affected communities.